kyoungmi-yoo/hello-world/quick-guide-for-flutter-webos.md

-# Quick Guide for flutter-webOS
+# Quick Guide for building a flutter-webOS app

 Follow the procedure below to build your flutter app into a flutter-webOS app.

-## Confiture the development environment
+## Configure the development environment

 ### 1. Update Linux utilities